treeframework/trump.widths-responsive/README.md

 ## Installation

-You can install `widths-responsive` module via Bower, npm, Git Submodule, or copy and paste.
+You can install `widths-responsive` module via Bower, npm, or copy and paste.

 ### Install using Bower: